Joe Anderson, COO | LinkedIn

 We are covering this OnPoint blog in multiple parts.
 The first part has perspectives on the relevance of Project Portfolio Management, Risk Management, Managing Vulnerabilities, Policy and Compliance in an Enterprise level Cybersecurity Program.

-Portfolio and Project Management for the CISO - The constant attention that Cybersecurity demands is changing the role of the Chief Information Security Officer (CISO).
+Portfolio Management for the CISO - The constant attention that Cybersecurity demands is changing the role of the Chief Information Security Officer (CISO).
 Given today’s cyber-threat landscape, evolving Cloud adoption strategies, and edge security requirements, CISOs have multiple simultaneous projects occurring within their portfolio that are necessary for protecting sensitive information and the organization’s high value assets.
 CISO’s are operating with a shortage of skilled cybersecurity professionals, they're inundated with new requirements, experiencing difficulties balancing resources, and struggling to determine what Cybersecurity services to outsource.
 To improve some of these operating difficulties, CISO’s are establishing a portfolio approach to managing Cybersecurity programs.
 Some of the benefits include improvement in the project prioritization and project selection process, better visibility across the Cybersecurity portfolio, and improved alignment of projects with the organization’s business goals.
 Other benefits include more efficient use of resources, improvements in the accuracy of performance metrics, timelier project deliverables, decreases in project risks, and more informative decision making.

 Risk Management - Today’s CISO faces several types of intangible and tangible risks with potentially negative consequences to the Cybersecurity program as well as the organization, its employees, customers, and stakeholders.
 The types of risks include project related risks, information security risks and threats to the organization’s systems, engineering and technology risks, risks related to a lack of knowledge or skill gaps, and risks to productivity.
 Identifying, evaluating, and prioritizing risks to the Cybersecurity program helps the CISO organize projects and allocate resources.
 Strategies include identifying and evaluating the risks and threats that have the highest negative consequences, and the highest probability of occurring as the topmost priority, and risks and threats with lesser negative consequences or lower probability of occurring as less important priorities.
 Every CISO requires a disciplined approach to identifying, assessing, and prioritizing risks and threats, as well as well-defined mitigation strategies, and problem management plans that include impact analysis, risk tracking, root cause analysis, lessons learned, and risks reduction plans.
 Effective risk management for the Cybersecurity program creates value for the organization because the resources expended mitigating risks is less than the consequences of inaction.